CesiumGS/3d-tiles/specification/Metadata/README.md

 ## Concepts

-This specification provides a method for defining metadFata schemas as well as methods for encoding metadata.
+This specification provides a method for defining metadata schemas as well as methods for encoding metadata.

 A **schema** contains a set of **classes** and **enums**.
 A class contains a set of **properties**, which may be numeric, boolean, string, enum, or array types.